vitessio/website/content/en/docs/user-guides/move-tables.md

 sleep 2
 ```

-TODO:
-- does this session need to stay alive for the migration to work?
-- if so, how do we resume if it failed?
-- if now, how do we monitor the progress of the migration?

 ## Phase 1: Switch Reads

-Once the move is complete, the first step in making the changes live is to _switch_ `SELECT` statements to read from the new keyspace.
+Once the MoveTables operation is complete, the first step in making the changes live is to _switch_ `SELECT` statements to read from the new keyspace.
 Other statements will continue to route to the `commerce` keyspace.
 By staging this as two operations, Vitess allows you to canary the changes and reduce the risks associated with changes.
 For example, you may have a different configuration of hardware or software on the new keyspace.

 ```sh
 # Example 203_switch_reads.sh